 - Representing the Republic of Uzbekistan in an UNCITRAL arbitration, Oxus Gold PLC v Republic of Uzbekistan, arising under the UK – Uzbekistan BIT in a dispute concerning gold and silver mining.

 - Representing the Republic of the Philippines in an ICSID resubmitted proceeding, Fraport AG Frankfurt Airport Services Worldwide v.
 Republic of the Philippines, in a dispute concerning an airport terminal.

-- Representing a U.S. electricity company in an ICSID proceeding, TECO Guatemala Holdings, LLC v.
+- Representing a U.S. electricity company in an ICSID proceeding and an annulment proceeding TECO Guatemala Holdings, LLC v.
 Guatemala, under the DR-CAFTA arising out of its investment in an electricity distribution company.

 - Representing the Republic of Uzbekistan in an ICSID arbitration, Metal Tech, Ltd. v.
 Republic of Uzbekistan, involving claims arising out of a joint venture engaged in mineral processing.